WPP-Public/Potato-ACE/src/ace/components/listbox/README.md

 ### Listbox with dynamic options

 In this example the Listbox instantiates with an empty `<ul>` that can be populated with options using **Add option**.
 The first option can also be removed using <btn>Remove option</btn>.
-Both these buttons dispatch the `ace-listbox-update-options` event that updates the Listbox.
+Both these buttons dispatch the **Update options** custom event that updates the Listbox.
 The extra JavaScript code required by this example is also included below.

 ```html
 <button id="add-option">